Alexthw46/AIF/README.md

 ## 🧪 Task Description

-The agent starts in a procedurally generated maze populated with:
+The environment is a procedurally generated maze containing:
-- 🟡 **apple tiles** to collect (positive reward)

-The challenge is to **plan an optimal path** to collect all apple using only classical search algorithms—no learning involved.
+    🟡 Apple tiles: provide positive rewards.

+    🔽 Downstairs tile: marks the final goal.

+    🟥 Step penalty: encourages efficiency.

+The agent must compute an optimal path that maximizes rewards by collecting all apples and reaching the goal with minimum steps.
+We test the algorithms both in an offline setting with full observability and in an online setting with partial observability given by walls inserted in the map.

 ## 🛠️ What We Do